windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 Every Windmill scripts or flows exposes a webhook endpoint that can be used to trigger it.

-We can create a new flow that will be triggered by the Discord Interaction endpoint.
+We can create a new flow that will be triggered as the Discord Interaction endpoint.

 The flow input consists of the following parameters: